 Distance from Hyderabad: 400 Km

-Full Details: Tourist Places in Badami
+Full Details: Badami Tour

 Ananthagiri Hills are located at Vikarabad in Ranga Reddy district of Telangana.
 It is a small and beautiful hill station near Hyderabad and is also famous destination for a day trip from Hyderabad.
 This is among the well-known places to visit in monsoon near Hyderabad.
 Ananthagiri forest is one of the dense forest areas in Ranga Reddy district and the hills are the main water source for Osmansagar (Gandipet) and Himayathsagar which provide drinking water to Hyderabad.
 Ananthagiri Hill is the birthplace of Musi River, which flows through Hyderabad.
 A small reservoir, the lush green jungle, the jungle trail are added attractions to this place covered by thick vegetation and beautiful streams with fresh water in monsoon.